ASC2899/Movie-Ticket-Booking-Analysis/queries/EDA.md

 # 🎬 Movie/Show Popularity

-### ❓Which movies had the highest number of shows.
+### ❓ 4.
+Which movies had the highest number of shows.

 ### 🔍 Query:
 ```SQL